 Students will study the French language, at beginner's level in semester 1.
-They will be exposed to the culture of France - the way of life, the foods and the people.
-There will be emphasis on learning the basics of the language.
+They will be exposed to the culture of France - the way of life, the foods, the people and the other countries that speak French.
+There will be emphasis on learning the basics of the language - greetings, self introduction, etc.